Frequently Asked Questions

 Can I nominate a non-fiction book for the Whitney Awards?

 No. The Whitney Awards are given for novel-length fiction only. (“Novel length” is defined as at least 50,000 words.
-For the Middle Grade category, a book must be at least 20,000 words.)
+For the youth categories, a book must be at least 20,000 words.)